 When you think of an officer, perhaps you're thinking of a police officer.
 But there are a lot of different types of officers.
 Maybe you want to become an administrative officer.
 Or a personnel officer.
 Maybe even an administrative officer.
 Whatever you want, you've got options.

 From managing office stock to putting a stop to crime, your position as an officer is an important one.
 It's a position that many people count on.
 An administrative officer makes sure that the company's expenses and budget reports are prepared.
 While a personnel officer helps with employee relations.

 Whatever type of officer you want to become, you'll have plenty of job opportunities.
 In addition to choosing the industry you go into, lots of companies rely on a type of officer to thrive.
 Even grocery stores need police officers to stand by to ensure nothing is stolen.

 There is more than meets the eye when it comes to being an officer.
 For example, did you know that they make an average of $28.19 an hour?
 That's $58,629 a year!

 Between 2018 and 2028, the career is expected to grow 4% and produce 40,600 job opportunities across the U.S.

 There are certain skills that many officers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed empathy, physical stamina and observation skills.
+We discovered that a lot of resumes listed observation skills, patience and communication skills.

 Choosing the right major is always an important step when researching how to become an officer.
-When we researched the most common majors for an officer, we found that they most commonly earn bachelor's degree degrees or master's degree degrees.
-Other degrees that we often see on officer resumes include high school diploma degrees or associate degree degrees.
+When we researched the most common majors for an officer, we found that they most commonly earn bachelor's degree degrees or associate degree degrees.
+Other degrees that we often see on officer resumes include master's degree degrees or high school diploma degrees.

 You may find that experience in other jobs will help you become an officer.
 In fact, many officer jobs require experience in a role such as security officer.
-Meanwhile, many officers also have previous career experience in roles such as internship or cashier.
+Meanwhile, many officers also have previous career experience in roles such as cashier or internship.